 The above offenses are considered extremely serious.
 The penalties for those found guilty of these violations may include:

-In addition, unlawful possession of a weapon offenses involving handguns, machine guns, rifles, and shotguns are subject to the sentencing guidelines mandated by New Jersey’s Graves Act, which requires a mandatory term of imprisonment with a minimum period of parole ineligibility fixed at, or between, one-third and one-half of a sentence imposed, or 3 years, whichever is greater.
+In addition, illegal possession of a weapon offenses involving handguns, machine guns, rifles, and shotguns are subject to the sentencing guidelines mandated by New Jersey’s Graves Act, which requires a mandatory term of imprisonment with a minimum period of parole ineligibility fixed at, or between, one-third and one-half of a sentence imposed, or 3 years, whichever is greater.

 Due to the seriousness with which the State prosecutes these offenses, it is crucial to enlist a defense attorney who has experience negotiating for downgraded charges or admission into a diversionary program such as Pre-Trial Intervention.
 Although prosecutors are seldom willing to submit to these alternatives readily, a deft negotiator can secure a favorable outcome.
-Contact Breslow Law Offices for additional information.
+Contact Breslow Law Offices criminal defense attorneys for additional information.